1:1 Mentorship + Placement Support

 Getting Interview Calls

-Learn the practical job-search playbook — how to position your profile, apply with intent, and start getting callbacks while you’re still preparing.
+Learn the practical job-search playbook — how to position your profile, tailor applications, and start generating callbacks while you are still preparing.

 Clearing Interviews

-Structured preparation for DSA + System Design + interview communication — so once you get calls, you can convert them into offers.
+Structured preparation for DSA, System Design, and interview communication — so once you get calls, you are ready to convert them into offers.

 • Hiring manager round + negotiation basics

-Placement support starts after readiness: once you complete the learning + practice milestones, you unlock 1:1 guidance for resume tailoring, mock loops, and interview strategy.
+Placement support starts after readiness: after learning + practice milestones, you unlock 1:1 resume tailoring, mock loops, and interview strategy.

 Journey Timeline